fetttobse/bBEANS/README.md

 # Blog with the power of BEANS!
 bBEANS is a blog engine based on SQLite, Node.js, express.js, AngularJS and Bootstrap.
 Simple. clean.

-**IMPORTANT: This project is still in production and absolutely unfinished yet.**
+**IMPORTANT: This project is still in production and absolutely not finished yet.**

 ---